 - A. The SWM Site Plan & SWM Site Report shall consist of all applicable calculations, maps, and plans.
-All SWM Site Plan materials shall be submitted to the Municipality in a format that is clear, concise, legible, neat and well organized; otherwise, the SWM Site Plan shall be rejected. - B. The SWM Site Plan & Report shall meet the requirements set forth in the Crawford County Stormwater Management Facility Design Handbook - C. Appropriate sections from the Municipal Subdivision and Land Development Ordinance, and other applicable local ordinances, shall be followed in preparing the SWM Site Plan.
+All SWM Site Plan materials shall be submitted to the Municipality in a format that is clear, concise, legible, neat and well organized; otherwise, the SWM Site Plan shall be rejected. - B. The SWM Site Plan & Report shall meet the requirements set forth in the Crawford County Stormwater Management Facility Design Handbook and as approved by the Township Engineer. - C. Appropriate sections from the Municipal Subdivision and Land Development Ordinance, and other applicable local ordinances, shall be followed in preparing the SWM Site Plan. - D. At a minimum the SWM Site Plan and Report shall include the following: